Stakecraft/Koii-mission-control/docs/metric-cal.md

     Validator status: If the valiadtor is a non-deliquent and Epochvoteaccount is true and active stake is non-zero then validator is **voting**, otherwise considered as **delinquent**.
 Will be getting epochvoteaccount and activestake by calling the method `getVoteAccounts`.

-    Solana Current slot height: Returns the current slot the node is processing, calculated by calling method `getSlot`.
+    Koii Current slot height: Returns the current slot the node is processing, calculated by calling method `getSlot`.

     Block Height - Network: The latest block height of network, considered result field is `blockHeight` which we can get from the method `getEpochInfo`.